Admission deadline: | Fall: January 7th - Fellowship & Application Deadline |

 IAFF 6999 | Thesis |

-*Specific subject matter covered in special/selected topics courses varies by semester.
+*Specific subject matter covered in special and selected topics courses varies by semester.
 Consult the Schedule of Classes for each semester's offerings.
-Topics courses not listed here may be used to fulfill program requirements if approved by the Program Director.
+Topics courses not listed here can be used to fulfill program requirements with the approval of the program director.

 Additional information regarding skills courses, the capstone, and the thesis is available on the Elliott School website.

-Law School courses—Students may, with permission of their advisor, include courses in the Law School in their major field.
-Enrolling in a LAW course also requires permission of the Law School dean of students.
+Law School courses—With permission of their advisor and the LAW School dean of students can include courses in the Law School in their major field.
 Students should consult the Elliott School's Graduate Student Services office before enrolling in LAW courses.

 Language proficiency requirement

-Students in the master of arts in the field of global communication program are required to demonstrate proficiency in a modern language other than English.
-Students may fulfill this requirement in one of the following ways:
+Students are required to demonstrate proficiency in a modern language other than English.
+Students can fulfill this requirement in one of the following ways:

 - Having earned a minimum grade of B in a sixth-semester university-level advanced language course completed no more than three years prior to matriculation in the Elliott School's master's degree program.